 3. Who was watching Jesus very closely?

-7. Did the people answer Jesus’ question?
+7. Did the people answer the question Jesus asked?

 Application Questions